-To teach in the state maintained sector you'll need to gain qualified teacher status (QTS) in addition to your first degree, unless you have completed a Bachelor of Education (BEd) or a BSc/BA with QTS.
+To teach in the state maintained sector in England and Wales, you'll need to gain qualified teacher status (QTS) in addition to your first degree, unless you have completed a Bachelor of Education (BEd) or a BSc/BA with QTS.

 There are a number of different training routes available which provide QTS, with the opportunity to train in different settings.
 Many of them offer the chance to gain a PGCE.
 To attain QTS you will also need to satisfy a range of criteria, outlined below.

 What are the entry requirements for a career in teaching?